 The Nomination Committee leads the process for appointments, ensures plans are in place for orderly succession to both the Board and senior management positions and oversees the development of a diverse pipeline for succession.
 It is also responsible for periodically reviewing the Board’s structure and identifying potential candidates to be appointed as Directors, as the need may arise.

-The Nomination Committee is chaired by Dr. Cynthia Cai.
+The Nomination Committee is chaired by Gerry Beaney.
 The other members of the committee are Martin Mellish and Wensheng Fan.
 The committee’s remit will extend to senior management and the Advisory Board to ensure candidates possess the attributes required for the role.
 Director candidates will also be assessed to ensure appropriateness to act as a director of a London AIM Market company.
-The Nomination Committee will meet once during each 12-month period and at such other times as the chair of the committee requires.
-The Nomination Committee did not meet in 2021.

 Principle Ten: Shareholder Communication